-Under the Clean Water Act, the National Pollutant Discharge Elimination System (NPDES) program was designed to regulate and control pollutants from industrial wastewater and stormwater discharges, both of which can have negative effects on the quality of surface waters of the United States.
+Under the Clean Water Act, the National Pollutant Discharge Elimination System (NPDES) program was designed to regulate and control pollutants from industrial wastewater and storm water discharges, both of which can have negative effects on the quality of surface waters of the United States.
 In Utah, the federal NPDES discharge requirements are implemented by an equivalent state system known as the Utah Pollutant Discharge Elimination System (UPDES).

-The Moab Project Sites have no wastewater point source discharges that are subject to UPDES regulations; however, stormwater discharges from the site are regulated by UPDES requirements.
-In compliance with UPDES stormwater discharge regulations in Section R317-8-3.9 of the U.A.C., DOE submitted a Notice of Intent to the State of Utah, Department of Environmental Quality, Division of Water Quality in September 2006.
-In response to this Notice of Intent, the State of Utah issued a General Permit for Storm Water Discharges Associated with Industrial Activity (permit number UTR105820) in September 2006.
-As required by the stormwater discharge permit, DOE also prepared and implemented the Moab Project Site Storm Water Pollution Prevention Plan (SWP3) (DOE 2002c and 2006h).
-These SWP3 outline the engineering controls and best management practices that DOE has implemented at the Moab Sites to control and minimize storm water discharges from the site.
-Copies of the SWP3 and the stormwater discharge permit are maintained at the site.
-To ensure that the stormwater controls and best management practices are performing as designed, DOE conducts two stormwater inspections per month and documents the inspection results on a sitespecific checklist.
-The stormwater discharge permit issued to the Moab Site provides coverage under the UPDES stormwater discharge regulations until May 27, 2007.
+The Moab Project Sites have no wastewater point source discharges that are subject to UPDES regulations; however, storm water discharges from the site are regulated by UPDES requirements.
+In compliance with UPDES storm water discharge regulations in Section R317-8-3.9 of the U.A.C., DOE submitted a Notice of Intent to the State of Utah, Department of Environmental Quality, Division of Water Quality in September 2006.
+In response to this Notice of Intent, the state of Utah issued a General Permit for Storm Water Discharges Associated with Industrial Activity (permit number UTR105820) in September 2006.
+As required by the storm water discharge permit, DOE also prepared and implemented the Moab Project Site Storm Water Pollution Prevention Plan (SWP3) (DOE 2002c and 2006h).
+These SWP3 outline the engineering controls and best management practices that DOE has implemented at the Moab and Crescent Junction sites to control and minimize storm water discharges from the site.
+Copies of the SWP3 and the storm water discharge permit are maintained at the site.
+To ensure that the storm water controls and best management practices are performing as designed, DOE conducts at least one storm water inspection per month and documents the inspection results on a site-specific checklist.

-Several localized heavy storm events occurred at the Moab Site during 2006.
-Erosional features were repaired by filling the eroded areas with clean fill material, regrading damaged areas with heavy equipment, and reseeding with native vegetation.
-Erosion logs and blanket material were also used in clean areas to control stormwater that was entering the site from US-191 and collecting in a depression onsite created during remediation.
-All stormwater controls functioned as designed, and no contaminated materials were discharged offsite.
+Several localized heavy storm events occurred at the Moab Site during 2007.
+Erosion was repaired by filling the eroded areas with clean fill material, re-contouring damaged areas with heavy equipment, and reseeding with native vegetation.
+Erosion logs and blanket material were also used in clean areas to control storm water that was entering the site from US-191 and collecting in a depression onsite created during remediation.
+All storm water controls functioned as designed, and no contaminated materials were discharged offsite.

-There is no sewer effluent associated with site operations.
-New restrooms were constructed in 2006 utilize a leach field.
-Bottled water is provided for onsite drinking water needs and city water is trucked to the site for other domestic requirements.
+There is no sewer effluent associated with operations at either site.
+Bottled water is provided for onsite drinking water needs at both sites and city water is trucked to the Moab Site for other domestic requirements.
+Crescent Junction has a domestic water line from Thompson Springs.